-9 Abstract
+Abstract

-- 10 Background: The term hypoglycemia refers to a clinical condition resulting from an - abnormally low plasma glucose level (<40 mg/dl).
-Clinically, it is characterized by - varying degree of neurological dysfunction and is responsive to the administration of - glucose.
-Hypoglycemia is commonly caused by drugs used to treat diabetes mellitus. - 14 Objective: To study the clinical profile, precipitating factors and outcome in the - patients of hypoglycemia. - 16 Material and Methods: This hospital based 2 years prospective study was - conducted in the Department of Medicine, Kasturba Medical College and hospital, - 18 Manipal, Karnataka.
-Clinical profile of 100 diabetic patients on OHA's or Insulin - treatment with the diagnosis of hypoglycemia were analysed.
+Background: The term hypoglycemia refers to a clinical condition resulting from an abnormally low plasma glucose level (≤40 mg/dl).
+Clinically, it is characterized by varying degree of neurological dysfunction and is responsive to the administration of glucose.
+Hypoglycemia is commonly caused by drugs used to treat diabetes mellitus.

+Objective: To study the clinical profile, precipitating factors and outcome in the patients of hypoglycemia.

+Material and Methods: This hospital based 2 years prospective study was conducted in the Department of Medicine, Kasturba Medical College and hospital, Manipal, Karnataka.
+Clinical profile of 100 diabetic patients on OHA's or Insulin treatment with the diagnosis of hypoglycemia (<40mg/dl without symptoms and <50mg/dl with symptoms) were analysed.